priyavprashanth/capstone/README.md

         2. export FLASK_APP=steps_logger
         3. export FLASK_DEBUG=1
         4. flask run --host 0.0.0.0 --port 5000
         __Priya note to the reviewer : I give the host as '0.0.0.0' since am running my application on a Unix guest VM with a Windows host__
+3. Additional details :
+        1. Have used Flask framework for the application development.
+        2. Application runs on Ubuntu 16.04 guest VM on Windows 10 host.
+        3. Code development - used Visual Studio Editor.
+        4. Used Flask's
+                a.
+Blueprint to develop this application as a modular application.
+                b. render_template()
+        c.
+Template Inheritance to provide a common navigation bar across all pages.
+        5. DB : SQLite3
+        6. ORM : SQLAlchemy
+        7. werkzeug.security for hashing the passwords before saving it in the DB
+        8. Flask-Login for user session management.